acdh-oeaw/arche-oaipmh/README.md

 Existing implementations are:

-* `acdhOeaw\oai\metadata\DcMetadata` creating Dublin Core metadata by simply filtering resource metadata properties matching the DC and DC terms namespace.
+* `acdhOeaw\oai\metadata\RdfXml` serializes all resource's RDF metadata into XML.
+* `acdhOeaw\oai\metadata\DcMetadata` like the `RdfXml` but returns only Dublin Core and Dublin Core Terms metadata properties.
-* `acdhOeaw\oai\metadata\ResMetadata` reading metadata from a binary payload of another repository resource.
+* `acdhOeaw\oai\metadata\ResMetadata` uses another (linked trough metadata) resource's binary payload as the OAI-PMH metadata.
 * `acdhOeaw\oai\metadata\CmdiMetadata` a specialization of the `ResMetadata` additionaly checking for the binary resource content schema.
-* `acdhOeaw\oai\metadata\DcMetadata` creating Dublin Core metadata by mapping resource's metadata properties to their DC equivalents.
+* `acdhOeaw\oai\metadata\AcdhDcMetadata` creats Dublin Core metadata by mapping resource's metadata properties to their DC equivalents.
 The mappings are taken from the ontology being part of the repository.
-* `acdhOeaw\oai\metadata\LiveCmdiMetadata` creating CMDI metadata by filling up CMDI XML templates with data fetched from resource's metadata.
+* `acdhOeaw\oai\metadata\LiveCmdiMetadata` creats CMDI metadata by filling up XML templates with data fetched from resource's metadata.

 It's likely that you'll need to generate OAI-PMH metadata in (yet) another way.
-In such case you must develop your own class implementing the `MetadataInterface`.
+In such a case you must develop your own class implementing the `MetadataInterface`.
 Taking look at already existing implementations should be a good starting point.